ValentinoUberti/goContainerPOC/README.md

 # goContainerPOC
 POC by Lix Rice @DockerCon2017

-This code is made by Liz Rice during the DockerCon 2017 and slightly edited by Valentino Uberti.
+This code was made by Liz Rice during the DockerCon 2017 and slightly edited by Valentino Uberti.
 It's a POC for creating a basic containerized application using golang.

 Please watch the video first: